Should I Become a Payroll Coordinator?

 Step 2: Gain Experience

-Payroll coordinators, who are also known as payroll supervisors or payroll administrators, typically have two or more years of payroll experience.
-Payroll coordinators learn many of their skills on the job, most likely starting with an entry-level position as a payroll assistant or practitioner.
-In some cases, payroll coordinators may work as payroll systems coordinators, acting as departmental liaisons for all those involved in processing payroll, which includes the data and information technology departments.
+Payroll coordinators, who are also known as payroll supervisors or payroll administrators, have two or more years of payroll experience.
+Payroll coordinators may learn many of their skills on the job, most likely starting with an entry-level position as a payroll assistant or practitioner.
+In some cases, payroll coordinators work as payroll systems coordinators, acting as departmental liaisons for all those involved in processing payroll, which includes the data and information technology departments.

-Step 3: Consider Certification
+Step 3: Consider Certification for Career Advancement

-The American Payroll Association offers two voluntary certifications for individuals who are working as payroll coordinators.
+The American Payroll Association offers two voluntary certifications for individuals working as payroll coordinators.
 The Fundamental Payroll Certification is for entry-level payroll workers, while the Certified Payroll Professional designation is designed for individuals with at least three years of payroll experience.
-Each credential requires candidates to pass an examination to verify understanding and knowledge of this occupation.
+Each credential requires candidates to pass an examination to verify understanding and knowledge of the occupation.
 An examination is also required for the annual certification renewal.